JustinLove/alchemy_tutor/readme.md

 ### Whats in the alpha?

 - 13 alchemy labs in all the main track biomes
+- Remote lab teleports findable in many other biomes
 - 41 experiments, from very basic (cleaning toxic) to very obscure (conversion of metals)
 - +35 experiments if Alchemical Reactions Expansions is loaded.